AHMEDBEL529/remote-spark-job-with-airflow-demo/README.md

 4. Once the Airflow project has started, access the Airflow UI by clicking on the **Ports** tab and opening the forward URL for port 8080.

+## Run the project

+1. Unpause `remote_spark_job_example` DAG, by clicking on the toggle on the left hand side.
+Once the `remote_spark_job_example` DAG is unpaused it will run once, starting the pipeline.
+2. To open the Spark UI app, go to the **Ports** tab and open the URL of the forwarded port `8081`.
+3. To see the logs of the execution of the spark job, access the logs of the `run_job` task.

 -------------------------------